ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Cultural Value Alignment Evaluation

 \subsection{Overall Results}

-Table~\ref{tab:wvs_overall_results} presents our experimental results on the World Values Survey.
-We observe that Vanilla models exhibit different degrees of cultural alignment with the target populations.
+Table~\ref{tab:wvs_overall_results} presents our results on WVS.
+Vanilla models exhibit different \emph{initial} degrees of cultural alignment with the target populations.
 In the \textbf{US setting (English)}, the Llama model shows better alignment with the ground-truth human responses compared to Qwen.
-In contrast, under the \textbf{ZH setting (Chinese)}, the alignment trend reverses: the Qwen model outperforms Llama, achieving a notably lower alignment score.
-These findings align with prior work that Llama models tend to be western-value centric and less capable in understanding Chinese~\cite{xiang2025comparing, aksoy2025whose}, and Qwen is more Chinese-centric.
+While in the \textbf{CN setting (Chinese)}, the alignment trend reverses: the Qwen model outperforms Llama.
+These findings align with our results in Section~\ref{sec:exp1_wag} and prior work that Llama models tend to be less eastern-value centric and less capable in understanding Chinese~\cite{xiang2025comparing, aksoy2025whose}, and Qwen has stronger Chinese capability~\cite{qwen2025technicalreport}.

-Interestingly, models trained on the \textbf{Chinese SWOW} data (i.e., \swzh) exhibit consistent and significant improvements on the Vanilla models (both Llama and Qwen).
-Specifically, \textbf{SWOW.zh supervised fine-tuning improves Chinese (ZH) performance} for Qwen across both metrics—achieving the best alignment overall.
-Moreover, after fine-tuning, the alignment of the Llama model towards Chinese values is closer, even better than the Vanilla Qwen model on EMD, suggesting that training on Chinese word association data steers the model towards more of the higher-level Chinese value.
-This highlights the cross-lingual transferability of semantic associations when the training data has a strong cultural grounding.
-Meanwhile, the task used to train models also matters, as we can see the improvements from PPO training are more on the US while SFT is more on Chinese.
+Models trained on the \textbf{\swzh} exhibit substantial improvements over their Vanilla models.
+Notably, \textbf{Qwen SFT model achieves the best performance on WVS.CN across the board.} Moreover, fine-tuned Llama aligns more closely with Chinese values, surpassing vanilla Qwen.
+This shows that \swzh provides strong cultural grounding and that training on it effectively steers the model toward high-level Chinese values.

-In English, training on \swen brings significant improvements (except for SFT Llama).
-The best-performing model is PPO Llama, which even achieves comparable or better results than the larger 70B models.
-We also find that the overall degree of improvement on the US set is smaller than that on the ZH set, suggesting that English associations might provide a weaker cultural signal than Chinese associations.
-This might be because the models are already highly exposed to English during pre-training and less so to Chinese data, or it could be due to the greater cultural diversity in the US, which makes alignment more challenging.
+Training on \swus also brings significant improvements on WVS.US (except for SFT Llama). \textbf{The best-performing model is PPO Llama, which even achieves comparable or better results than the 70B models.} We also observe smaller overall gains on the US set than on the CN set, suggesting that \swus might provide a weaker cultural signal than \swzh.
+We hypothesize this may stem from models being highly exposed to English during pre-training compared to Chinese, or from the greater cultural diversity within the US increasing alignment difficulty.